moby/buildkit/frontend/dockerfile/docs/reference.md

 The `SHELL` instruction can also be used on Linux should an alternate shell be required such as `zsh`, `csh`, `tcsh` and others.

-The `SHELL` feature was added in Docker 1.12.

 ## External implementation features